leolimasa/leolang/lang_specs.md

 #idea #language
 ```

-A TYPED LISP without the parenthesis.
-Focus on concurrency.
+A high-performance type-safe language with focus on readability, concurrency, and full stack development.

 ## Automatic parenthesis removal by indentation